MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/Get-CMBaselineDeploymentStatus.md

 # Get-CMBaselineDeploymentStatus

 ## SYNOPSIS

-Gets a baseline deployment status.
+Get the status of a configuration baseline deployment.

 ## SYNTAX